 - If the victim is in enclosed space, do not go in after him or her without air-supplied respirator.

 - Carry the patient to fresh air.

 - Loosen all tight clothing.

-- Apply artificial respiration if the victim is not breathing or if breathing is extremely shallow.
-Assist respiration by giving a breath once every five seconds.
-The pulse should also be monitored.
-If there is no pulse, cardiopulmonary resuscitation must be given.
-The chances of success are greatly increased and the likelihood of injuring the victim are greatly decreased if CPR is administered by someone qualified.

 - Call a physician.

 - Prevent chilling.

 - If the patient is convulsing, watch his or her breathing.
 Keep the chin up so the air passage remains free.
 If convulsing, put the victim on his or her side and maintain the head-tilt to keep the airway open.

 - Do not give alcohol in any form.